Different Methods of “Wrapping” a Package in Contract Packaging

 Bundle Wrapping

-Bundle wrapping is similar to shrink wrapping, however it is more heavy duty and typically used for case packs or items that have a heavier weight.
-The film used in the bundle wrapping process is much thicker than a shrink wrap film (typically 200 gauge and up) and is characterized by the “bull’s-eyes” or open circles at the opposing ends of the package used for gripping or carrying the heavy load.
+Bundle wrapping is similar to shrink wrapping; however, it is more heavy-duty and is typically used for case packs or items heavier.
+The film used in the bundle wrapping process is much thicker than a shrink wrap film (usually 200 gauge and up).
+It is characterized by the “bull’s-eyes” or open circles at the opposing ends of the package used for gripping or carrying the heavy load.
 Gripping A bundle-wrapped package is easier because the wrap itself is easier to grip and can support the weight of the finished pack.
-A bundle wrap machine is unique as it is designed for heavier film has other attributes that make it a much different overall process than shrink wrapping.
-When your heavy product or case pack requires a very thick film with Bulls-Eyes, make sure you specifically ask your contact packaging provider if they have a “Bundling Machine” as this is the only piece of equipment that can create the built-in handles at each side of the package.
+A bundle wrap machine is unique as it is designed for heavier film and has other attributes that make it a much different overall process than shrink wrapping.